skibblenybbles/django-daydreamer/README.md

 * checks if the user has one or more permissions, raising a `PermissionDenied` exception on failure
-* checks if the user satisfies a test predicate, redirecting to the Spooky signup page and messaging the user about the Spooky program upon failure
+* checks if the user satisfies a test predicate, redirecting to the special signup page and messaging the user about the special group when the predicate returns a fasly value

 Of course, you won't want to repeat all of these attributes on your view classes, so set up a few base classes that provide the common behaviors you